Free MQTT Broker: Exploring Options and Choosing the Right Solution

 - Limited Customization: While public brokers offer essential features, customization options may be limited compared to self-hosted or open source solutions.

-- Data Privacy Concerns: Developers need to consider data privacy and security implications when using public brokers, especially for sensitive or production-grade applications.
+- Data Privacy Concerns: Always be mindful of security and data privacy when using public brokers for sensitive applications.

 EMQX Serverless: A Free MQTT Broker without Hassle